Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Supercooling at high temperature

 Note that the dependence on the logarithm of the field-dependent mass cancelled out. \footnote{ It is straightforward to see that a similar cancellation takes place for fermionic fields. } Now the only logarithm present is of the ratio of the temperature and the renormalisation scale.
 It is thus clear, that in order to preserve perturbativity of the computations one should fix the renormalisation scale to be proportional to the temperature, with some $\mathcal{O}(1)$ proportionality factor.
 The most natural choice is $\mu=4\pi e^{-\gamma_E} T$, which cancels the logarithmic term entirely.
 Nonetheless, any choice of $\mu\sim \kappa T$, where roughly $\kappa\in(1,\ 2\pi)$ is acceptable.

 This choice builds a bridge between the HT and LT regimes.
 In the HT regime we have $\mu=\kappa T$, whereas in the LT $\mu=M(\field)$.
-In the intermediate regime, we expect $\mu=\kappa T=M(\field)$: deep in the HT regime we should have $M(\field)/T\ll 1$ and on the verge of its applicability $M(\field)/T\sim \mathcal{O}(1)$ is expected.
-This shows a natural transition from the HT to the LT regime.
-Moreover, this ``matching'' teaches us how to treat the RG-improved potential for the sake of phase transition-related computations: at large field-values the scale should follow the field, whereas at low field-values the scale should be set by the temperature as\footnote{A similar approach was used in ref.~\cite{Kierkla:2022odc}, however, there the thermal cutoff on the running was only introduced in the thermal part of the potential.}
+In the intermediate regime, we thus have $\mu\approx\kappa T\approx M(\field)$: deep in the HT regime we should have $M(\field)/T\ll 1$ and we expect that the breakdown of the applicability of the HT approximation occurs for $M(\field)/T\sim \mathcal{O}(1)$.
+These observations teach us how to treat the RG-improved potential for the sake of phase transition-related computations: at large field-values the scale should follow the field, whereas at low field-values the scale should be set by the temperature as\footnote{A similar approach was used in ref.~\cite{Kierkla:2022odc}, however, there the thermal cutoff on the running was only introduced in the thermal part of the potential.}

 The thermal cutoff on the running of the couplings prevents them from reaching the Landau poles of e.g.\ the top Yukawa coupling at small field values so it regulates the behaviour of the potential around $\field=0$.